Anant/Cassandra.Toolkit/README.md

 [Click here](cluster-maintenance/README.md) to get started.

+# Tools in the Toolkit
-See below for our list of Cassandra.toolkit tools.
-We provide [instructions](cluster-maintenance/README.md) for how to integrate these tools into your cluster, but it is helpful to become familiar with each tool on its own as well.
+See below for our list of tools that are included in Cassandra.toolkit.
+We provide instructions for how to [setup](setup/README.md) and [operate](cluster-maintenance/README.md) these tools into your cluster, but it is helpful to become familiar with each tool on its own as well.

 ### Cluster Monitoring